YassineGallaoui/YassineGallaoui/README.md

 # Hi there 👋

-I'm Yassine, a Web and Mobile Developer just graduated at University of Milan in December 2020.
+I'm Yassine, a Web and Mobile Developer graduated at University of Milan in December 2020.
-Currently I'm more skilled as a Frontend Developer but I'm trying to improve my knowledge of the Backend side as well.
+Currently I work for Once Upon A Time Solutions SA, based in Mendrisio, Switzerland.